-- Began Phase II of the El Salvador Project – Los Buenos Community with a commitment to support 14 additional new houses and 10 renovations.
-(Phase I included 40 new houses.)
+- Completed Phase II of the El Salvador Project – Los Buenos Community with 14 new houses and 10 renovations.
+(Phase I included 40 new houses).

-- At year’s end, serviced more than 1,030 loan packages, ensuring that all of the property taxes, sanitation fees, property insurance, and termite bonds were paid by the Atlanta Habitat families.
+- Serviced more than 1,045 loan packages, ensuring that all property taxes, sanitation fees, property insurance, and termite bonds were paid by families.

-- Distributed 53 new laptop computers to homeowners through the technology program, bringing the total number of computers distributed through this program to 588.
+- Distributed 72 new laptop computers to homeowners through the technology program, bringing the total computers distributed through the program to 660.

-- Forty families completed their sweat-equity and education classes and purchased their home following their required occupancy lease year.
+- Forty-two families completed their sweat-equity and education classes and purchased their home following their required occupancy lease year.

 - Administered down payment assistance grants for new homeowners – Home Investment Partnerships Program (HOME) grants totaling $335,000.

-- Raised $1.3 million from cash donations; secured in-kind donations worth more than $340,000; and raised more than $3 million in house sponsorship revenue.
+- Raised more than $1.2 million in donations, secured in-kind donations worth more than $416,000, and raised over $3.3 million in house sponsorship revenue.

-- Constructed 40 new houses, rehabbed 4 Habitat II’s, and oversaw 10 Brush with Kindness projects.
+- Constructed 46 new homes, rehabbed two Habitat II’s, completed one Repair With Kindness pilot project, started one Rehab pilot and oversaw 14 Brush With Kindness projects.

-- Continued implementation of our safety policy and plan, offering a safety video on proper usage of power tools.
+- Continued implementation of our safety policy and plan.

-- Diverted hundreds of tons of materials from the landfill in 2014, bringing the total amount to more than 7,655 tons since the ReStore opened in 2001.
+- Diverted hundreds of tons of materials from the landfill, bringing the total amount to more than 8,500 tons since the ReStore opened in 2001.